bestquark/mentpy/docs/index.rst

 * Improve current simulators for MBQC circuits.
 * Fix many bugs in the library 🐛.
 * Improve tests on current functions.
-* Add a :obj:`tensornetwork` simulator for MBQC circuits.
+* Add a tensor network simulator for MBQC circuits.
 * Add support for more general MBQC states.
+* Integrate with `pyzx` to optimize resources in MBQC circuits.

 Contributing